VSWarehouse is a scalable genetic data warehouse for VarSeq.

 Organize samples into projects, annotate allele frequencies, host clinical reports with VSReports, and centralize captured knowledge of variants into assessments catalogs

-Use rich web interface or API to query the archive of samples for retrospective analysis, customized alerts and integration with other lab processes
+Use rich web interface or API to query the archive of samples for retrospective analysis, customized alerts and integration with other laboratory processes

-VSWarehouse is a single-server, often locally managed server that uses standard web ‘HTTP’ or ‘HTTPS’ protocols for communication with the VarSeq client.
+VSWarehouse is a single-server that uses standard web ‘HTTP’ or ‘HTTPS’ protocols for communication with the VarSeq client and that is often locally managed server.

 You will first need to enter in the hostname of your VSWarehouse server and click Connect.
 If there are any issues connecting, they will be displayed in the details view below.
 If you have never connected to the given server before, you may be prompted to Activate your user credentials first on the server.